JaySLee/ZoomAttendanceTool/README.md

 * _No spaces in Zoom name_
   * The tool currently has difficulty when a Zoom name does not include a space, e.g., "BryanConnerty" in Zoom will **not** match "Bryan Connerty" from the class list (unless BryanConnerty is added to the first name or last name columns).
 * _Time Report matching_
-  * The time report -- run by itself and not as full report -- does **not** take into account attendees who re-enter the room with a slightly different name.
+  * The time report &mdash; run by itself and not as full report &mdash; does **not** take into account attendees who re-enter the room with a slightly different name.
   * You'll have to watch out for these.
   * This is taken care of in the full report.
 * _Entry/exit times_: The entry exit times could also be included in the report, if there's demand for it.